Create a standalone Azure Automation account

 The following table summarizes resources for the Classic Run As account.

-|AzureClassicAutomationTutorial Runbook||An example Graphical runbook, which gets all the Classic VMs in a subscription using the Classic Run As Account (certificate) and then outputs the VM name and status.|
+|AzureClassicAutomationTutorial Runbook||An example graphical runbook.
+The runbook gets all classic VMs in a subscription by using the Classic Run As Account (certificate).
+Then, it displays the VM names and status.|

-|AzureClassicAutomationTutorial Script Runbook||An example PowerShell runbook, which gets all the Classic VMs in a subscription using the Classic Run As Account (certificate) and then outputs the VM name and status.|
+|AzureClassicAutomationTutorial Script Runbook||An example PowerShell runbook.
+The runbook gets all classic VMs in a subscription by using the Classic Run As Account (certificate).
+Then, it displays the VM names and status.|

-|AzureClassicRunAsCertificate||Certificate asset automatically created that is used to authenticate with Azure so that you can manage Azure classic resources from runbooks.
+|AzureClassicRunAsCertificate||A certificate asset that's automatically created.
+The certificate authenticates with Azure so you can manage Azure classic resources from runbooks.
 This certificate has a one-year lifespan.|

-|AzureClassicRunAsConnection||Connection asset automatically created that is used to authenticate with Azure so that you can manage Azure classic resources from runbooks.|
+|AzureClassicRunAsConnection||A connection asset that's automatically created.
+The asset authenticates with Azure so you can manage Azure classic resources from runbooks.|

-- To learn more about Graphical Authoring, see Graphical authoring in Azure Automation.
+- To learn more about graphical authoring, see Graphical authoring in Azure Automation.